Kathy Bates: Film breakthrough and critical success (1990–2009)

 Bates' performance in the 1990 horror film Misery, based on the book of the same name by Stephen King, marked her Hollywood breakthrough.
-The film was a commercial and critical success and her performance as Annie Wilkes was met with widespread critical adulation.
-Also that year, she had a role in Warren Beatty's crime film Dick Tracy (1990).
-The following year, she won the Academy Award for Best Actress and the Golden Globe Award for Best Actress – Motion Picture Drama.
-The American Film Institute included Annie Wilkes (as played by Bates) in their "100 Heroes and Villains" list, ranking her as the 17th most iconic villain (and sixth most iconic villainess) in film history.
+The film was a commercial and critical success, and her performance as Annie Wilkes was met with widespread critical adulation.
+Also that year, she had a role in Warren Beatty's crime film Dick Tracy.
+In the following year she won the Academy Award for Best Actress and the Golden Globe Award for Best Actress – Motion Picture Drama.
+The American Film Institute included Annie Wilkes (as played by Bates) in their "100 Heroes and Villains" list, ranking her as the 17th-most iconic villain (and sixth-most iconic villainess) in film history.

 Soon after, she starred in the acclaimed 1991 film Fried Green Tomatoes, based on the novel by comedic actress Fannie Flagg.
 For her performance in this film, she received a BAFTA Award nomination.
 In 1995, Bates played the title character in Dolores Claiborne, another well-received Stephen King adaptation, for which she was nominated for Best Actress at the 22nd Saturn Awards.

 In 1995, Bates began working behind the screen as well, as a director, on several television series; her early directing jobs include episodes of Great Performances, Homicide: Life on the Street, and NYPD Blue.

 In 1996, Bates received her first Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie, for her performance as Jay Leno's manager Helen Kushnick in HBO's The Late Shift (1996).
 That role also earned Bates her second Golden Globe Award win in the category of Best Supporting Actress – Series, Miniseries or Television Film and her first Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.

-Bates gained wider recognition in 1997 when she portrayed Molly Brown in James Cameron's epic romance and disaster film Titanic, based on the sinking of the RMS Titanic in 1912.
-The film became the highest-grossing film of all time worldwide in 1998, and remained so for twelve years, until Avatar (2009), also written and directed by Cameron, surpassed it in 2010.